 Delivery framework

-One roof delivery for awkward, cross-stack systems.
+One roof delivery for live, cross-stack operational systems.

 Capability map

-Four connected pillars, one accountable delivery path.
+Five connected pillars, one accountable delivery path.

 Electronics & Embedded